florianjehn/Using-QGIS-and-Google-Earth-Engine-to-analyze-the-environment/README.md

 * Exercise 1 in Notebook 1.2 (5 points)
 * Exercise 3 in Notebook 2.4 (20 points)

-If you want to contribute, I'd be happy to hear from you.
-The easiest way is to simply send me a pull request.
-If any questions arise, please contact [me](mailto:florianjehn@posteo.de).

 This course reuses material from https://github.com/ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS